Gender and sexual diversity: training sessions

 Brief description of the issue

 Fighting homophobia and bullying is a priority across schools of the province.
 Homophobia is often rooted in gender stereotypes dictating what should be considered as masculine or feminine, with the goal of reinforcing others’ endorsement of gender stereotypes.
-Yet, youth having the strongest buy-in of gender stereotypes are the ones who drop out of school the most.
-It is therefore crucial to break down gender stereotypes to foster school retention and to create a homophobia-free environment.
+It is therefore crucial to challenge gender stereotypes to create a homophobia-free environment.
+In recent years, Quebec has seen significant social polarisation in secondary schools (Miconi, 2023), a resurgence of misogynistic and masculinist discourse, particularly online (Clermont-Dion, 2025; Radio-Canada, 2023), and a rise in young people’s intolerance towards LGBTQ+ individuals (GRIS-Montréal, 2025).

-However, it is crucial to act every time.
+It is crucial to act every time.
 Indeed, recent research has clearly shown that homophobia, transphobia and gender-based harassment are the main factors of bullying in school and that they are harmful to all students.
-Studies reveal that homophobic and transphobic comments or gestures still go unnoticed by adults working with youth.
+Studies reveal that homophobic and transphobic comments or gestures still go unnoticed by adults working with youth (Chamberland, 2011).

-To better understand those sometimes ambiguous situations and to know how to act respectfully with LGBT students, here are a few activities and training sessions that can be done with the school team:
+To better understand those sometimes ambiguous situations and to know how to act respectfully with 2SLGBTQ+ students, here are a few activities and training sessions that can be done with the school team:

-2. Organizations to invite to your workplace (for students and/or school staff): This module lists Québec-based organizations that will come to your school or youth organization and carry out activities for students or professional development for staff.
-Many of these organizations provide their services free-of-charge.
+2. Organizations to invite to your workplace (for students and/or school staff) to carry out activities for students or professional development for staff: